mLetrone/power-events/docs/usage/routing.md

 ```

 But often, business logic is not that simple.
-It needs to rely on more that one field, and much, much, much more complex and subtil condition.
+It needs to rely on more that one field, and much, much, much more complex and subtle condition.

 **No Problem!**